RadiantBlockchain/radiant-node/doc/tor.md

     ./bitcoind -proxy=127.0.0.1:9050

-## 2. Run a Bitcoin Cash Node hidden server
+## 2. Run a Radiant Node hidden server

 If you configure your Tor system accordingly, it is possible to make your node also reachable from the Tor network.
 Add these lines to your /etc/tor/torrc (or equivalent